JLNYC/movie-review-app/README.md

 - As a user, I want to have a profile of movies I have reviewed.
 - As a user, I want to have the ability to add friends or keep a list of profiles I want to check out (possibly the latter to start with).
 - As a user, I want to be able to view my list of movies reviewed and be able to sort them in different orders.
+- As a user, I want to be able to search for a movie I have watched and view a movie page with all of its relevant details.

 User can choose a movie that they have watched in the past, give it a rating.